spacedeck/spacedeck-open/README.md

 # Spacedeck Open

 This is the free and open source version of Spacedeck, a web based, real time, collaborative whiteboard application with rich media support.
 Spacedeck was developed in 6 major releases during Autumn 2011 until the end of 2016 and was originally a commercial SaaS.
 The developers were Lukas F. Hartmann (mntmn) and Martin Güther (magegu).
-All icons and large parts of the CSS were designed by Thomas Helbig (dergraph).

-As we plan to retire the subscription based service at spacedeck.com in May 2018, we decided to open-source Spacedeck to allow educational and other organizations who currently rely on Spacedeck to migrate to a self-hosted or local version.
+The spacedeck.com online service was shut down on May 1st 2018.
+We decided to open-source Spacedeck to allow educational and other organizations who currently rely on Spacedeck to migrate to a self-hosted or local version.

+We appreciate filed issues, pull requests and general discussion.

 **Windows users:** Try the one-click release at https://github.com/spacedeck/spacedeck-open/releases/tag/v0.9

 Desktop releases for Linux and Mac will be published here soon.
 In the meantime, you have to install Node.JS to run Spacedeck.

-We appreciate filed issues, pull requests and general discussion.

 # Features